mattwboyer/docker-k3d/README.md

-# Docker-k3d
+# Docker-k3d-wsl

-Creates a lightweight, multi-node cluster running k3s over Docker
+Creates a lightweight, multi-node cluster running k3s over Docker Desktop for Windows

 ### Before running
 - Ensure you have Docker installed on your computer and running.